PROGRAMME

 It highlights the convergence of GNSS technologies and NewSpace approaches and shows how this interaction enables novel services for a wide range of users.
 In this context, new funding programme lines that foster the creation and uptake of such applications will be introduced.
 Through selected examples, the session illustrates the practical value of GNSS-based innovations for industry, society, and public services.

-DeepDive 4 – Ground Segment 2.0: Cloud-Native Ops & “Ground-as-a-Service”
+DeepDive 4 (location: seminar room of the Verkehrszentrum) – Ground Segment 2.0: Cloud-Native Ops & “Ground-as-a-Service”

-Moderator: Stewart Hall, Sales Director, Telespazio Germany & Lucie Liversain, Chief of Staff, Skynopy
+Hosts: Stewart Hall, Sales Director, Telespazio Germany & Lucie Liversain, Chief of Staff, Skynopy

 Read more